mehmoodusman/apac_e_commerence/README.md

 # Features

 ## Product Listing Page:
-Fetches and displays products from the Fakestore API with pagination or infinite scroll.
+Fetches and displays products from the Fakestore API.

 ## Product Details Page:
 Displays detailed information about a selected product with an option to add it to the cart.